6 Economics of a Trial

 At a macro level, these forces sit on top of a long-run increase in global R&D spend and a recognition that both time and attrition dominate the economics of development.

 Therapeutic area dramatically influences cost.
 Oncology trials are among the most expensive, driven by complex protocols, specialized imaging and biomarker testing, and extended survival follow-up.
 Neurology and cardiovascular trials are similarly costly.
 Dermatology and infectious disease trials tend toward the lower end of cost ranges.
-Table 6.2 illustrates projected global pharmaceutical spending by therapeutic area through 2028.
+Table 6.2 illustrates projected global pharmaceutical spending by therapeutic area through 2028, and Figure 6.1 visualizes the top therapy areas by projected 2028 spending.

 The Globalization of Clinical Trials

 This cost differential, combined with the need for large patient pools, has driven a massive shift toward global participation.
 Historical analysis by Glickman et al. (2009) in the New England Journal of Medicine documented this transition, noting that industry-sponsored Phase III trials were increasingly being conducted at sites outside the United States.
 At that time, more than half of all Phase III study sites (13,521 of 24,206) were located ex-U.S., with approximately one-third of trials conducted solely outside the United States (Glickman et al. 2009).
-The economic driver was stark: a first-rate academic medical center in India charged approximately $1,500–$2,000 per case report, less than one-tenth the cost of many U.S. recruitment sites (Glickman et al. 2009).
+The economic driver was stark: a first-rate academic medical center in India charged approximately $1,500–$2,000 per case report, less than one-tenth the cost at a second-tier U.S. center (Glickman et al. 2009).

 Recent data from IQVIA (2025) quantifies the magnitude of these regional shifts (Figure 6.2).
-Most notably, China’s share of global trial country-uses grew from 9% in 2019 to 15% in 2024—a 66% increase that moved it from fifth to fourth place globally, just behind Asia-Pacific as a whole.
+China’s share of global trial country-uses grew from 9% in 2019 to 15% in 2024, a 66% increase that moved it from fifth to fourth place globally, just behind Asia-Pacific as a whole.

 The Regional Pivot: The Rise of China

-A defining shift in the modern era of clinical development is the emergence of a multi-polar innovation ecosystem.
-According to IQVIA (2025), China now accounts for 30% of all global trial starts by headquarters location—a dramatic increase from just 1% in 2009 (IQVIA Institute for Human Data Science 2025).
-This explosive growth trajectory is corroborated by independent data showing China-sponsored trial registrations grew from 1,333 cumulative studies in 2009 to over 32,500 by 2018—a 24-fold increase (Zarin et al. 2020).
+The modern era of clinical development has seen China emerge as a major force in a now multi-polar innovation ecosystem.
+According to IQVIA (2025), China now accounts for 30% of all global trial starts by headquarters location, up from just 1% in 2009 (IQVIA Institute for Human Data Science 2025).
+Independent data corroborates this trajectory: China-sponsored trial registrations grew from 1,333 cumulative studies in 2009 to over 32,500 by 2018, a 24-fold increase (Xu, Dong, and Liu 2020).
 China has now approached the United States (35% in 2024) and surpassed Europe (21%) in terms of trial initiation volume.

-This surge in trial activity reflects massive capital investment.
-The market value of publicly listed Chinese biopharma innovation players surged from $3 billion in 2016 to over $380 billion by mid-2021—a 127-fold increase in just five years (Figure 6.3).
+This growth in trial activity reflects substantial capital investment.
+The market value of publicly listed Chinese biopharma innovation players grew from $3 billion in 2016 to over $380 billion by July 2021, a 127-fold increase in five years (Figure 6.3).
 China’s share of the global innovation pipeline grew from 4.1% in 2015 to 13.9% in 2020, and clinical trial applications from Chinese companies grew at an average of 32% per year from 2016 onward (Han et al. 2021).

 However, a distinction remains between where a company is headquartered and where its trials are physically conducted.
 While Chinese emerging biopharma companies (EBPs) are prolific, Chinese companies ran 83% of their trials domestically between 2020 and 2024 (IQVIA Institute for Human Data Science 2025).
 In contrast, Western sponsors remain heavily tethered to U.S. and European site networks for global regulatory submissions.

 This geographical expansion is also occurring against a backdrop of shifting capacity.
-Data from WCG (2024) reveals a sobering trend: between 2020 and 2024, the number of active principal investigators globally declined by 68%, while new trial starts fell by 33% following a post-pandemic peak (WCG Clinical 2024).
+As discussed in Chapter 18, the number of unique U.S. investigators declined by 78% between 2020 and 2024, and new trial starts fell sharply following a post-pandemic peak (WCG Clinical 2024).
 This suggests that while trial activity is geographically broader, the absolute density of the global investigative environment is under significant strain.

 Budgeting Checklist